qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/05-Widgets/dashboard-view.md

 ### Personalization

 Configures end-user personalization.
 In the Dashboard View widget, all authenticated users can personalize their view by default.
 You can use the personalization object to configure and override the personalization settings.
-End User Personalization feature relies on the user being authenticated and needs the `clientId` property set for the logged-in user.
+End User Personalization feature relies on the user being authenticated and needs the `clientid` property set for the logged-in user.

 To turn personalization off for all users, set the `enabled` property to `false`.
 For example: